Disappearance of Michele Anne Harris: Aftermath

 Cal would soon have other legal troubles.
 Three weeks after his acquittal, Cal was arrested outside the Oneonta home of Terry Schultz, one of the state police investigators in his case, on stalking charges.
 Cal allegedly videotaped Schultz's home, property and car, and sat outside for an hour staring and making threats against Schultz's son.
 He was charged with fourth-degree stalking, a misdemeanor; the following February prosecutors added more misdemeanors, second-degree menacing and second-degree harassment.
 Cal denied the charges, telling the media that the police were simply trying to get even with him for his acquittal and the way his defense had exposed their shortcomings.
 He explained that he had been in the area to buy a drone from someone who had been selling it online.

 In September of that year an Owego Village Court justice fined him $100 and required him to take anger management classes for a year after finding him guilty of a harassment charge.
 Cal had been accused of bullying and threatening a student in his daughter's SUNY Broome Community College satellite class in the village who had mentioned the case.
 Afterwards he called it "backwoods justice".

 A year later Cal filed a malicious prosecution lawsuit he had long promised in federal court.
 He named the state police, Tioga County and its district attorney's office as defendants, along with individual officials, prosecutors and investigators, and Barb Thayer.
 The suit claimed that the defendants were negligent and/or malfeasant, failing to pursue leads that could have identified other suspects as well as altering evidence to incriminate Cal.
 He sought both compensatory and punitive damages.

 The county sought to have it dismissed, arguing that the allegations were largely hyperbolic, but in August 2019 Judge David N. Hurd ruled that the allegations were specific enough for the defendants to form responses to them.
-In September it denied the accusations, beginning a lengthy process of discovery that includes all the trial transcripts and supporting evidentiary materials.
+In September it denied the accusations, beginning a lengthy process of discovery that included all the trial transcripts and supporting evidentiary materials.
 Cal told a local newspaper he was confident of an outcome in his favor even though he knew it might take years; he regretted that any damages would largely be paid by taxpayers rather than the individual defendants.
-He has established a website, Tioga County Woodchucks, restating many of these allegations, as well as others about the individual defendants, and referencing the 1990s evidence-fabrication scandal involving several state police investigators in the area, and promoting it from his Twitter feed.
+He established a website, Tioga County Woodchucks, restating many of these allegations, as well as others about the individual defendants, and referencing the 1990s evidence-fabrication scandal involving several state police investigators in the area, and promoting it from his Twitter feed.